How to cut the cord

 Netflix is still the most popular streaming video service, but they are hardly the only game in town these days.

-And with AppleTV+ out there, and new services like Peacock (from NBC/Universal) and HBOMax set to premiere, it’s getting overwhelming.
+Throw in new services like AppleTV+, Peacock (from NBC/Universal), and Paramount+ — it’s getting overwhelming.
 Not to mention all the sports and niche services.
-It’s great for choice, but you need a score card — and deep pockets — to keep up with everything.
+It’s great for choice, but you need a score card (and deep pockets) to keep up with everything.

 But, of course, most streaming services bill month-to-month, so you can pick and choose depending on what you want to watch.
-Like right now, with no live sports for the foreseeable future, maybe you pick a service with more binge-worthy shows.
+Like when your favorite sport is in season, or when the best binge-worthy show is back.

 Which brings us to our next topic...